colin-dumitru/Liveable-Cities-Score/README.md

 ## Description

-The "Livable Cities Score" package is a collection of checklist and tools used to evaluate if a particular building is within a zone that is pedestrian friendly.
+The "Livable Cities Score" package is a collection of checklists and tools used to evaluate if a particular building is within a zone that is pedestrian friendly.
 It includes comprehensive checklists that can be used to evaluate whether a building has amenities within walking distance and if the surrounding area is conducive to walking and pedestrian safety.

 ## Usage